MariAyanami/WA-SuperBot/README.md

 ## Usage
 Follow below steps for easy usage:

-1. Add the chatbot's phone number to your
+1. Add the chatbot's phone number to your contacts
+2. Scan the QR code that appears in the console thro